niksonleonard/the-delightful-letters-mess-game/README.md

 It is a project to intent to study Game Development and who knows be a solution to catch resource for the Hospital de Amor institution.

+# Documentation Stuff

+Well, to have a good and enjoyable reading of it documentation it is remcomended to open it using [Obsidian](https://obsidian.md).
+It is not a FOSS kind of software but til now it is free and could be helpfull.

+## Narrative

+The story can be found in [[Game Story Narrative]] page.

 # Assets resources

 Here some places in web to get free studff